n8bird-oss/zenon-router/README.md

 # ⚡ Zenon Router

-**Zenon Router** is a lightweight, TypeScript-first client-side router designed for single-page applications (SPAs) built with **vanilla JavaScript or TypeScript**.
-It uses the HTML5 History API to provide clean, modern routing without external dependencies.
+**Zenon Router** is designed to be simple and fast, making it ideal for small-scale SPAs.
+It provides full control over routing with minimal overhead.
+It’s perfect for developers who want a router that just works and works efficiently..

 ## ✅ Features

 - ⚡ **Blazing fast & minimal** – Zero dependencies
-- ✅ **Type-safe** – Written in TypeScript with support for JavaScript projects
+- ✅ **Type-safe** – Written in TypeScript with support for JavaScript
 - 🧭 **History API-based routing** – `pushState` & `popstate` powered navigation
-- 🔌 **Framework-agnostic** – Works with plain JS or TS
 - 🔄 **Dynamic route registration** – Add routes at runtime
+- 🔧 **Programmatic navigation** – `push`, `replace`, and `resolveRoute` methods

 ## 📦 Installation